LIBOL/SOL/README.md

 LIBSOL is an open-source library for scalable online learning with high-dimensional data.
 The library provides a family of regular and sparse online learning algorithms for large-scale binary and multi-class classification tasks with high efficiency, scalability, portability, and extensibility.
 We provide easy-to-use command-line tools, python wrappers and library calls for users and developers, and comprehensive documents for both beginners and advanced users.
 LIBSOL is not only a machine learning toolbox, but also a comprehensive experimental platform for online learning research.
 Experiments demonstrate that LIBSOL is highly efficient and scalable for large-scale learning with high-dimensional data.

 Specifically, LIBSOL consists of a family of:
-+ First Order Online feature selection algorithms:
++ First-order Online Learning algorithms:
     - Perceptron: The Perceptron Algorithm(Rosenblatt, 1958)
     - OGD: Online Gradient Descent(Zinkevich, 2003)
     - PA: Online Passive Aggressive Algorithms(Crammer et al., 2006)
     - ALMA: Approximate Large Margin Algorithm(Gentile, 2002)
     - RDA: Regularized Dual Averaging(Xiao, 2010)
-+ Second order online learning algorithms:
++ Second-order Online Learning algorithms:
     - SOP: Second-Order Perceptron(Cesa-Bianchi et al., 2005)
     - CW: Confidence Weighted Learning(Dredze et al., 2008)
     - ECCW: Exactly Convex Confidence Weighted Learning(Crammer et al., 2008)